 He’s competed in many Maine Rowing Association events, several Vermont Regattas,

 Head of the Charles, as well as the CRASH-B’s and other ergometer races.
 Charlie’s favorite recognition is when he tied his mentor and each received 2nd place in the 2012 Maine Rowing Association Season Series Henry Bird Award.
 Having attended more than a half dozen week-long rowing camp sessions over the years, Charlie has been advised by a variety of college crew coaches and even a few Olympians.
 Applying his improved rowing technique and efficiency makes exploring Maine’s coast much more enjoyable.

 Charlie and his wife Jennifer live in the home they built together in Falmouth where they raised their son Hudson.
 Charlie is a Software Engineer at Tyler Technologies in Falmouth.

 Robert, “Bob” Checkoway

 Dave has been with the youth crew almost from the very beginning in a quiet, behind-the-scenes manner.
 He helps us get the safety launches serviced in the spring and fall and coordinates the transportation of the safety launches to the float once the dock is in and the tide is right.
 He has been instrumental in developing our cold-water safety training, swim test requirements and emergency protocols.
-He recently worked out a friendly arrangement with the folks at Yankee Marina to help us get the launches painted each fall (see photo above) and stored securely for the winter.
 During the season, he keeps the launches in good repair and makes sure we have the appropriate safety gear both on and off the water.
 A meticulous record keeper, he knows exactly what has been done – and what needs to be scheduled and when – to keep the fleet in the best possible condition.